 - THREE: Complete your FAFSA application at fafsa.gov and be sure to notate your top schools

-- FIVE: A financial aid award letter will be provided by your top schools once your school application has been accepted – this will outline the loans, grants and scholarships available to you from their institution, including the Iowa Tuition Grant.
+- FIVE: A financial aid award letter will be provided by your top schools once your school application has been accepted and FAFSA eligibility information has been provided – this will outline the loans, grants and scholarships available to you from their institution, including the Iowa Tuition Grant.

 Helpful Tools